FluxMonkii/Autosplitters/README.md

-# Autosplitters
-Autosplitter Scripts for Livesplit
+# Autosplitter Scripts for Livesplit
+## Tomb Raider II
+ - Supports all known executables for full-game runs using LiveSplit